KCprsnlcc/ExpenseMate/README.md

 # ExpenseMate an Expense Tracker App

-Welcome to the Expense Tracker App repository!
+Welcome to the ExpenseMate repository!
 This project aims to provide a simple and efficient solution for tracking expenses and gaining insights into your financial habits.

 ## Features